janhq/jan/docs/blog/rag-is-not-enough.md

 *Figure 2: The merged model, Stealth, doubles the mathematical capabilities of its foundational model while retaining the performance in other tasks.*

-We found model merging to be a viable approach where each iteration is cost-effective + fast to deploy.
+We found merging models is quick and cost-effective, enabling fast adjustments based on the result of each iteration.

 We ended up with [Stealth 7B v1.1](https://huggingface.co/jan-hq/stealth-v1.1), a [SLERP](https://github.com/Digitous/LLM-SLERP-Merge) merge of Mistral with the following:

-- [WizardMath](https://huggingface.co/WizardLM/WizardMath-7B-V1.1) for its math capabilities
+- [WizardMath](https://huggingface.co/WizardLM/WizardMath-7B-V1.1) for its math capabilities.
-- [WizardCoder](https://huggingface.co/WizardLM/WizardCoder-Python-7B-V1.0) for its coding capabilities
+- [WizardCoder](https://huggingface.co/WizardLM/WizardCoder-Python-7B-V1.0) for its coding capabilities.
-- Our own [Trinity](https://huggingface.co/jan-hq/trinity-v1.2) model for its versatility across general tasks
+- Our own [Trinity](https://huggingface.co/jan-hq/trinity-v1.2) model for its versatility across general tasks.

 This particular combination yielded the best tradeoff across mathematical & technical reasoning while retaining the most pre-merge performance on general tasks.